-Specific tests to help diagnose radial nerve entrapment will reproduce pain on resisted supination or turning the palm of the hand up and pain on extending the middle finger against resistance (play video).
+Specific tests to help diagnose radial nerve entrapment will reproduce pain on resisted supination (turning the palm of the hand up against resistance) and pain on extending (straightening) the middle finger against resistance (play video).
 One aid to diagnosising radial nerve entrapment is to inject local anaesthetic into the muscle, then see if pain is reduce when 'palpating' (pressing in) at the tender spot on the muscle.

 The radial nerve divides into two branches at the elbow.
 These are the superficial radial nerve and the posterior interosseous nerve (PI nerve).
-It is the PI nerve that may become entrapped in the forearm.
-Compression of the PI nerve may occur at several locations in the elbow and upper forearm.
+It is the posterior interosseous nerve nerve that may become entrapped or compressed.
+This may occur at several locations in the elbow and upper forearm.

 Radial nerve entrapment is more common in those who pronate and supinate the arm repetitively or turn the hand over, whereas tennis elbow is usually caused more by repetitive wrist extension or bending the wrist back.